StarsRail/Cocai/README.md

 #### Install the required binary programs

 These are the binary programs that you need to have ready before running Cocai:
-- Install [`just`](https://github.com/casey/just), a command runner.
+- [`just`](https://github.com/casey/just), a command runner.
 I use this because I always tend to forget the exact command to run.
-- Written in Python, this project uses the Rust-based package manager [`uv`](https://docs.astral.sh/uv/).
+- [`uv`](https://docs.astral.sh/uv/), the Python package manager that Cocai uses.
 It does not require you to explicitly create a virtual environment.
-- Install Docker.
+- [Docker](https://www.docker.com/).
 Cocai requires many types of databases, e.g. object storage and vector storage, along with some containerized applications.
 We need the `docker-compose` command to orchestrate these containers.
-- As aforementioned, if you decide to self-host a LLM, install Ollama.
+- [Ollama][olm].
+Doc ingestion and memories are relying on a local embedding model.
-- If you ever want to run the chatbot the easy way (discussed later), you'll need `tmuxinator` and `tmux`.
+- (Optional) [Tmuxinator](https://github.com/tmuxinator/tmuxinator) and [`tmux`](https://github.com/tmux/tmux/wiki), if you ever want to run the chatbot the easy way (discussed later).

 If you are on macOS, you can install these programs using Homebrew: